When it comes to our dogs’ health, we must always take steps to make sure they are free from serious diseases. One of these is canine parvovirus.

 Early Symptoms of Parvo in Puppies and Adult Dogs

-When a dog or puppy contracts parvovirus, you’ll notice some symptoms within three to seven days after exposure to the virus.
+When a dog or puppy contracts parvovirus, you’ll notice some symptoms within 3 to 7 days after exposure to the virus.
 These signs are difficult to differentiate from other diseases since they share some similarities.

-• Vomiting and Diarrhea.
+Vomiting and Diarrhea.
 These symptoms are key signs that your dog has parvovirus.
 You must watch out for watery diarrhea with blood or mucus and frequent vomiting.
+In severe cases, diarrhea can be bloody.

 How Is CPV Diagnosed?